HL7/fhir-ips/input/pagecontent/Design-Conventions.md

 ### Representation of Person Names

 This specification requires that any Person Name is represented including at least one of the following components: given, family or text.
-Even though it is recognized that there is not in all cultures the same concept of “family name”, no evidence has been collected in analyzing the international context (e.g., Japan, Korea, China) that justifies the retirement of this requirement.
-Moreover, due to the global scope of the International Patient Summary, the case of non-alphabetic representations of the names has also been considered.
-In this case, to facilitate the global use of the IPS, at least one alphabetic representation of the name SHALL be provided.
+Even though it is recognized that there is not in all cultures the same concept of "family name", when the name of a person is provided, that name SHOULD be provided as a list of parts (such as given, family, prefix and suffix) when possible.

 ### Relationship to Gender Harmony